Alaya Ang

 Talbot Rice Gallery, Edinburgh

+The nautical unit of measurement for the depth of water is in ‘fathom’, from the Old Norse word, fathmr, for “outstretched arms” that was standardized at six-feet.
 Responding to this practice of depth measuring, the series of cast ceramic tubes contains imagery of zodiac animals from Alaya’s family intermingled with motifs of the landscape, clouds, mountains and sea.
 Wax castings of feet in their suspended state, held at sharp angles, create a flow of choreography that forms a material link to Alaya’s family who are tailors, conveying the image of arched feet over treadles of sewing machines and to Samsui women, a group of Chinese female immigrants who came to Malaya and Singapore between the 1920s and 40s, who did manual hard labour similar to coolies.

 Images courtesy of National Archives of Singapore